Takeaways

 4. Smartphone app

 While RFID tags are convenient, you must still consider some logistical issues.
-RFID vehicle access control is simple for residents.
-However, they don’t accommodate access for visitors.
+RFID vehicle access control is simple for residents; however, it doesn’t accommodate visitors’ access.

 Instead, you can automate access at your gate with a smartphone app.
 That way, residents can grant access with just a tap on their phones.